Organization applications open. See timeline.

 Creating the proposal

-How did you come up with your Season of Docs proposal?
+How did you come up with your Google Season of Docs proposal?
 What process did your organization use to decide on an idea?
 How did you solicit and incorporate feedback?

-The GloriousPickle PickleDocs SIG heard about the Season of Docs program through a tweet from Google's Open Source Programs Office.
+The GloriousPickle PickleDocs SIG heard about the Google Season of Docs program through a tweet from Google's Open Source Programs Office.
 The SIG discussed the program at their biweekly meeting, and agreed to create a proposal.
 Two members of the SIG (@KimChiCook and @Dillicious) volunteered to work on the draft proposal for review at the next meeting.

 Once the PickleDocs SIG agreed on the proposal draft, an email was sent to the wider project asking for feedback.
 Fourteen community members offered feedback, including @GloriousPicklePat, the maintainer of the ingredient-adding API. @GloriousPicklePat volunteered to be a resource during the program.